morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 ## Results

+The table now shows the extraction time from the RGB signal for different number of parrallel processes on the MacBook.

 | Number of Parallel Processes | Computational Time [s] |
 |------------------------------|------------------------|
 | 1 (no multiprocessing)       | 33.30496311187744      |